rumca-js/Internet-Places-Database/README.md

 The result is equal according to calculation page ranking = content ranking + users votes

-Note: Page rating should not be based 'on time'.
-Good contents does is not 'worse' because x amount has passed.
-It should be however a suspect for verification, as it can be a case of abandoned project.
+Note: Page rating should not be based on 'time'.
+Older pages are not 'worse' because x amount has passed.
+Older pages need to be verified however, and content votes should be updated.

+Each link has fields:
+ - page_rating - cumulative link points
+ - page_rating_contents - contents link points
+ - page_rating_votes - vote link points

 # Content ranking